You Must See This City

 After my stomach had settled, god knows why, but I decided to go for a camel ride and what a hilarious experience that was.
 Little did I know that the camel has to sit down in a weird kneeling sort of way for you to hop on and off, which I was not expecting, and nearly toppled over the front of its head.
 The ride itself was actually quite fun.

-Dinner & Show in Desert
+Dinner & a show in the desert

 To finish off an interesting day, we were treated to a lovely outdoor dinner of local Arabian cuisine, including delicious sweets.
 Tables, cushions and carpets were set up on the sand, and a bellydancing show on a stage in the middle.
 The dancer encouraged us to get up and participate in a bit of jelly-shaking.